amygoodger/Indigenous-Funding-Case-Study/README.md

 The project highlights a significant imbalance in the distribution of funds between Indigenous and non-Indigenous recipients within the Advance Queensland Program.
 While funding disparities can be attributed to factors like population size and economic activity, the analysis suggests that Indigenous communities require additional targeted support.
 The findings call for a reassessment of funding allocation strategies to ensure Indigenous communities receive equitable support to drive economic development, innovation, and job creation.

 ## Ethical Considerations
 Ethical considerations were carefully taken into account, particularly when handling unstructured data.
-Potential biases from media sources were mitigated by using a variety of articles and analyzing multiple modelling approaches.
+Potential biases from media sources were mitigated by using a variety of articles and analysing multiple modelling approaches.
 The identification of Indigenous-focused programs was based on keyword searches, but this may have introduced some inaccuracies in classifying relevant programs.